 - jobs provided through development

 It’s difficult to ignore the fact that we’re currently living in a climate emergency and that the world is changing through environmental damage.
-But don’t just take my word for it – find out more, here.
 Without a huge change in the way humans currently build, we are in danger of creating irreparable damage to the planet.
 Explore the UN Environment Program’s facts about the climate emergency to find out more.

 The built environment accounts for around 40% of all global carbon emissions.
-That means architects have the ability to have a positive effect on the planet using intelligent design; something the team at Marraum is passionate about.
+That means architects can have a positive effect on the planet using intelligent design; something the team at Marraum is passionate about.

-There are a number of factors that can contribute to a sustainable architecture practice.
-At Märraum, we incorporate these eco-friendly ideas into our process, including:
+There’s a number of factors that can contribute to a sustainable architecture practice.
+At Marraum, we incorporate these eco-friendly ideas into our process, including:

-Insulation, windows and doors have a big part to play and we can work with you to find a cost-effective solution to implement changes that will benefit the planet, your pocket (good insulation makes for lower heating bills) and your comfort (no more need to wear two pairs of socks around the house).
+Insulation, windows and doors have a big part to play, and we can work with you to find a cost-effective solution to implement changes that will benefit the planet, your pocket (good insulation makes for lower heating bills) and your comfort (no more wearing two pairs of socks around the house!).

-When we’re designing, architects have a choice of materials.
-Finding and using better and improved building fabrics within our designs is a key way we can make impactful changes.
+When we’re designing buildings, architects have a choice of materials.
+Finding and using better and improved building fabrics within our designs is a key way that we can make impactful changes.

-Stopping design for single use is one way to be smarter.
-By designing for reuse, or easy recycling, we lessen the burden on finding virgin materials, as well as reducing our production of waste.
+Stopping design for single-use is one way to be smarter.
+By designing for reuse, or easy recycling, we lessen the burden of finding virgin materials, as well as reducing our production of waste.

-Designing to connect to the outdoors realises the mental and physical benefits of being close to nature.
-Landscape design on any size project can help to improve habitats and create a peaceful place to enjoy.
-Re-wilding by planting additional trees and areas like wildflower gardens can also benefit the planet as well as making your own environment more pleasant.
-Trees help provide cleaner air whilst wildflowers provide more diverse habitats for wildlife to thrive.
+Designing to connect to the outdoors helps us realise the mental and physical benefits of being closer to nature.
+Landscape design on any size project can help to improve habitats and create a peaceful place to enjoy as your home.
+Re-wilding by planting additional trees and areas like wildflower gardens can also benefit the planet as well as make your own environment more pleasant to live in.
+Trees help provide cleaner air whilst wildflowers provide more diverse habitats for wildlife to thrive in.

-At Märraum, we believe that sustainability isn’t just something to consider as an add-on, but should ideally run through the veins of every project.
-This is our mantra for design and we believe that on any scale these eco-architecture ideas can be introduced and bring a benefit to your project.
+At Marraum, we believe that sustainability isn’t just something to consider as an add-on in architecture but should ideally run through the veins of all the projects we work on.
+This is our mantra for design, and we believe that on any scale these eco-architecture ideas can be introduced and benefit your project.

-Sustainability is an important part of our culture and we’ve introduced an initiative called My Green Hour to encourage staff to take an hour out of their week to do something personally sustainable.
+Sustainability is an important part of our culture, and we’ve introduced an initiative called My Green Hour to encourage staff to take an hour out of their week to do something personally sustainable.